Part of the complete guide to understanding addiction

 - Amount of meth ingested

-- Duration since person last took the drug
+- Duration since the person last took meth

 - Any other substances used simultaneously